GROWING TOURISM THROUGH CO-INVESTMENT

 DETAILS

-• RTO3 is vetting and selecting our 2025-26 photographer for this project that will be assigned to all photo shoots to ensure consistency and quality; no other photographers or previously completed photography projects are eligible for this partnership funding stream.
+- RTO3 has contracted Dudek Photography for this partnership project; no other photographers or previously completed photography projects are eligible for this partnership funding stream.

-• RTO3 photographer will coordinate shoot dates with you after partnership approval; date flexibility may be required.
+- RTO3 and Dudek Photography will coordinate shoot dates with you after partnership approval; date flexibility may be required.

 PAYMENT, MOU AND REPORTING